-Your child’s teeth will begin to erupt at about six months of age and continue to do so until around age three.
+Your child’s teeth will begin to erupt at about 6 months of age and continue to do so until around age 3.
 Some children’s teeth begin to erupt sooner, and some begin to erupt later.
-As soon as teeth appear, begin to brush your child’s teeth using a soft-bristle baby toothbrush and a tiny smear of child-safe toothpaste.
-After the age of two, begin using a pea-sized amount of toothpaste.
+As soon as teeth appear, begin to brush your child’s teeth using a soft-bristled baby toothbrush and a tiny smear of child-safe toothpaste.
+After the age of 2, begin using a pea-sized amount of toothpaste.
 Begin flossing as soon as there are two adjacent teeth.

-Brush and floss your child’s teeth for them until about age seven.
+Brush and floss your child’s teeth for them until about age 7.
 By this age, they will have developed enough motor skills to brush on their own.

-The American Academy of Pediatric Dentistry (AAPD) recommends that you bring your child to meet with a pediatric dentist when their first tooth erupts, or by age one.
-Dr. Christa Y. Spates and Dr. Krupa Jani will be able to provide you with information and guidance to help your child grow and develop properly and keep their mouth healthy.
+The American Academy of Pediatric Dentistry (AAPD) recommends that you bring your child to meet with a pediatric dentist when their first tooth erupts or by age 1.
+Dr. Spates, Dr. Ayanna and Dr. Perez will be able to provide you with information and guidance to help your child grow and develop properly and keep their mouth healthy.

 Baby Bottle Tooth Decay

 As your child’s teeth develop and begin to erupt, you should take care to avoid giving them bottles filled with sweetened liquids whenever they go to bed.
 When sugars, such as those contained in juice, baby formula or breast milk, are allowed to remain in the mouth, they contribute to a condition known as baby bottle tooth decay.
 Baby bottle tooth decay can also occur when parents and children share forks or spoons and the parent’s saliva transfers from their mouth to the baby’s mouth.

 Here are a few ways you can prevent baby bottle tooth decay: